jgam/Basic-server-study/README.md

      return server

 This code shown above demonstrates how to implement and to parse the arguments into the right response.
-Now, I create a django framework model and will connect to the program.
+Now, I create a django framework model and will connect to the program written above.
 Due to the version difference, I had to manually fix some of the changes but they were minimal.
 Now when you run the above code taking in parameter as djangoapp:app, it automatically goes into url-> views.py which outputs Hello world from django!